stigvoss/docker-reverse-proxy/README.md

 This allows the reverse proxy to discover and adopt your container.

-## Note: Requirement for docker-compose version 3.5
+## Note: Requirement for docker-compose.yml version 3.5

-It is not strictly necessary to have docker-compose version 3.5 for achieving what is done in this docker-compose, but this exact compose uses named networks (see the example below) to make it easier to ensure the reverse proxy network name is predictable.
+It is not strictly necessary to have docker-compose.yml version 3.5 for achieving what is done in this docker-compose, but this exact compose uses named networks (see the example below) to make it easier to ensure the reverse proxy network name is predictable.

 ```dockerfile
 networks: